Energy in Singapore: Solar

-Jurong Port built a 10MW solar installation on the roofs of its warehouses, expected online by the end of 2015.
+Jurong Port built a 10MW solar installation on the roofs of its warehouses, commissioned in 2016.
 Singapore set a target of generating solar power to cover 350,000 households in 2030 that would correspond to 4% of the country's electricity demand in 2020.
 To promote renewable energy in the country it is advised that the government develops incentive and regulatory support mechanism; consolidate solar energy governance; mobilise equity investors and lenders; and specialise in the long-distance trade of renewable energy, especially in the form of hydrogen.

 In 2020, Singapore achieved its target of deploying 350 megawatt-peak (MWp) of solar.
 Under the Singapore Green Plan, the country aims to achieve 2 gigawatt-peak of solar by 2030, equivalent to powering around 350,000 households a year.

 Singapore also aims to deploy 200 megawatts (MW) of energy storage systems beyond 2025 to mitigate solar intermittency and reduce peak demand.
 The first utility-scale energy storage system testbed was deployed at a substation in Woodlands in October 2020.
 EMA has also partnered with Keppel Offshore & Marine to pilot Singapore's first floating energy storage system.

 In July 2021, Sembcorp opened one of the world's largest floating solar plants, with 60 MW of panels on the Tengeh Reservoir.
 Singapore is also planning a 141 MW project on Kranji Reservoir.

-The Australia–ASEAN Power Link is being considered to import 2.2 GW of solar from Northern Territory.
+On 22 October 2024, Sun Cable was granted conditional approval by EMA to import 1.75 gigawatts (GW) of electricity, generated by solar power, from Australia's Northern Territory to Singapore.
+The electricity will be transmitted via new subsea cables.